Lyfebloc/lyfebloc-wallet-android/README.md

 # lyfebloc-wallet-android

-# Lyfebloc Wallet is an open source programmable blockchain apps platform.
+is an open source programmable blockchain apps platform.
 It's compatible with tokenisation framework TokenScript, offering businesses and their users in-depth token interaction, a clean white label user experience and advanced security options.
 Supports all Ethereum based networks.

 # Features